MicrosoftDocs/win32/desktop-src/Intl/international-components-for-unicode--icu-.md

 -   icuuc.lib
 -   icuin.lib

-On Windows 10 Version 1903 and above, you should use the combined library "icu.lib" instead.
+On Windows 10 Version 1903 and above, you should use the combined library instead:

+-   icu.lib

 </dl>